xaratustrah/e82_time2root/README.md

 Syntax:

-	./visualizer histogram_name input_filename.root
+    ./visualizer histo_name file_name

 or

+    ./visualizer histo_name file_name begin_time end_time

+or

-	./visualizer stack input_filename.root
+    ./visualizer stack file_name

-The former allows for individual plotting of the histograms, while the keyword **stack** in the latter  causes a plot of stacked histograms made of as many of the 4 CSV channels available.
+The first one allows for individual plotting of the histograms.
+The second is the same as the first, but allows selection of time in units of seconds.
+This is mosly useful when the files are large and one is interested in a portion only.
+The last syntax uses the keyword **stack**, which causes a plot of stacked histograms made of as many of the 4 CSV channels available.

 ### Additional Tools